JuliaLang/www.julialang.org/blog/2019/11/artifacts.md

 Artifacts are all installed within a global `artifacts` directory within your Julia package depot, usually within `~/.julia/artifacts`, keyed by content hash.
 While artifacts are designed to work well with Julia's multi-depot layering system, and also provides a [mechanism for overriding artifact locations](https://julialang.github.io/Pkg.jl/dev/artifacts/#Overriding-artifact-locations-1) to aid in system administrators desiring to use specific, local, versions of libraries, in general we find that installing binary artifacts into a single, user-owned location like this works very well for the average Julia user.
 These artifacts stay installed on-disk until a `Pkg.gc()` cleans away packages and artifacts that have been unused for at least one month.
 The garbage collector determines artifacts and packages are unused when a particular version/content-hash is not referred to by any `Manifest.toml` or `Artifacts.toml` file on disk.
 The garbage collector walks every `Manifest.toml` and `Artifacts.toml` file that has ever been loaded by Julia, and marks all reachable artifacts and package versions as used.
 All non-marked artifacts and package versions are then noted as such, and any that have been continually noted as unused for a one month are automatically deleted.

 This time delay is configurable by setting the `collect_delay` keyword argument to something smaller, such as `Pkg.gc(;collect_delay=Hour(1))` (be sure to import the [`Dates`](https://docs.julialang.org/en/v1/stdlib/Dates/) stdlib to get time functions such as `Hour`!) to remove all artifacts that have been unused for an hour or more.
-This extensive grace period should eliminate the majority of user frustration stemmign from needing to redownload the same large binary packages after changing package versions or reinstalling packages after switching projects.
+This extensive grace period should eliminate the majority of user frustration stemming from needing to redownload the same large binary packages after changing package versions or reinstalling packages after switching projects.

 # BinaryBuilder.jl